nathanjmcdougall/geospatial-wheels-index/README.md

-# geospatial-wheels-windows-flatlinks
+# geopspatial-wheels Windows flatlinks

-A simple webpage to help configure uv to install GDAL and other packages with pre-built Windows wheels from https://github.com/cgohlke/geospatial-wheels
+A [simple webpage](https://nathanjmcdougall.github.io/geospatial-wheels-windows-flatlinks/) to help configure uv to install GDAL and other packages with pre-built Windows wheels from <https://github.com/cgohlke/geospatial-wheels>

+## Acknowledgements